natgo/wt-wiki-scraper/wikitext-transpiled/ground/Khalid.md

 Although the L11A5 gun and its calibre of 120 mm has been the weapon of choice for Chieftain, which was one of the most advanced tanks of its era, this is not the case for the Khalid.
 Since the overall upgrades on Khalid focus on the FCS, the gun laying mechanism is totally identical to its tech-tree predecessors, players might find this problematic as this gives less reaction time than its other NATO counterparts; but the relatively high rate of fire does mitigate some gun handling problems.
 It is still advised to keep extra situational awareness for best utilization.

-To conclude, Khalid has rather obsolete firepower for its tier; but aiming carefully or take flanks can still make good use of the gun.
+To conclude, Khalid has rather a somewhat outdated firepower for its tier; but aiming carefully or take flanks can still make good use of the gun.

 {| class="wikitable" style="text-align:center" width="100%"
 |-